sandeel/irish-tide-times/REPORT.md

 ####Application
 Irish Tide Times

-**This document outlines an overview of the requirements for completing the documentation of the Cloud Computing module on the BSHC degree at the National College of Ireland.
-The following sections are for guidance purposes and should be used to give you an understanding of the requirements, i.e. you may add to this document.
-The document is currently using Cambria (Body), font size 12, justified and 1.5 line spacing, which should all be consistent in the final document.
-The document should describe your project completely using the format below and be a maximum of 3,000 words (excluding code snippets and references).**

 ## Introduction
 **Introduce your project and the rationale for taking on the particular project, in particular discuss the reasons behind selecting the data sources that you selected.**